Eagle County Good Deeds

 -

-Once your application is submitted, the Program Administrator will review and approve it within three business days, provided all required documents are received.
-Upon approval, you will be notified and required to execute a Deed Restriction Purchase Agreement with the Eagle County Housing and Development Authority (ECHDA).
+If approved, you will be notified and required to execute a Deed Restriction Purchase Agreement with the Eagle County Housing and Development Authority.

 -